alfariqicrypto/SafeMineCore/doc/gitian-building.md

 At this point you have two options, you can either use the automated script (found in [contrib/gitian-build.py](/contrib/gitian-build.py)) or you could manually do everything by following this guide.
 If you're using the automated script, then run it with the "--setup" command.
 Afterwards, run it with the "--build" command (example: "contrib/gitian-building.sh -b signer 0.13.0").
 Otherwise ignore this.

-Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the SafeMine Core repository under 'Fetch and create inputs' to install sources which require manual intervention.
+Follow the instructions in [doc/release-process.md](release-process.md#fetch-and-create-inputs-first-time-or-when-dependency-versions-change) in the Safeminemore Core repository under 'Fetch and create inputs' to install sources which require manual intervention.
 Also optionally follow the next step: 'Seed the Gitian sources cache and offline git repositories' which will fetch the remaining files required for building offline.

-Building SafeMine Core
+Building Safeminemore Core
 ----------------

-To build SafeMine Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#setup-and-perform-gitian-builds) in the SafeMine Core repository.
+To build Safeminemore Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the Safeminemore Core repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.